-One of the major changes in the dynamics of HPAI in recent years has been its seasonal nature.
-Traditionally, the global seasonality of HPAI in poultry was as follows: the spread was lowest in September, began to increase in October and peaked in February1.
+Seasonal trend One of the major changes in the dynamics of HPAI in recent years has been its seasonal nature.
+Traditionally, the global seasonality of HPAI in poultry was as follows: the spread was lowest in September, began to increase in October and peaked in February.
 This seasonality pattern was mainly influenced by countries in the northern hemisphere.
 Every year since 2005, the majority of outbreaks have occurred in the northern hemisphere, except, according to WAHIS data, in 2008, 2009 and 2019, the three years in which Indonesia was the country that reported the highest number of poultry outbreaks.

-Figure 1 focuses on poultry and shows the seasonality of HPAI separately for the northern and southern hemispheres.
+Figure 1 focuses on poultry outbreaks and shows the seasonality of HPAI separately for the northern and southern hemispheres.
 For the northern hemisphere (Figure 1a), given that more than 180 outbreaks have been notified each year since 2005, a comparison between the seasonal pattern for 2023 and the seasonal pattern observed between 2005 and 2019 has been provided, based on the number of outbreaks notified to WOAH.
 To compare seasonality between years, the number of outbreaks was centred and scaled by calendar year.
 The average was then computed for each month of the period between 2005 and 2019.
 The figure shows that the peak traditionally observed in February at a global level has shifted to January and that the increase traditionally starting in October has remained in place.
+For the southern hemisphere (Figure 1b), as outbreaks have been rarer over time, only the seasonal profile for 2023 is presented, based on the raw number of outbreaks notified to WOAH.
+In that year, 217 outbreaks were notified by five countries in South America (Argentina, Bolivia, Chile, Ecuador, and Peru) and two countries in eastern and southern Africa (Mozambique and South Africa).
+The graph shows an initial small peak in February (corresponding to the peak in South America); then the spread began to increase again in July and reached a higher peak in September (corresponding to the peak in South Africa).
+The red rectangle indicates where we currently are in the 2024 cycle based on the period covered in "recent updates" below.

-1 Awada, L., Tizzani, P., Noh, S.M., Ducrot, C., Ntsama, F., Caceres, P., Mapitse, N. and Chalvet-Monfray, K., 2018.
+Awada, L., Tizzani, P., Noh, S.M., Ducrot, C., Ntsama, F., Caceres, P., Mapitse, N. and Chalvet-Monfray, K., 2018.
 Global dynamics of highly pathogenic avian influenza outbreaks in poultry between 2005 and 2016-focus on distance and rate of spread.
 Transboundary and Emerging Diseases, 65(6), pp.2006-2016.